drmowinckels/r-tidyverse-for-working-with-data/index.md

 {% endif %}

 {% comment %}
   SPECIAL REQUIREMENTS

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong>
-  {% if online == "false" %}
-    Participants must bring a laptop with a
+  <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+They should have a few specific software packages installed (listed
+  <a href="#setup">below</a>).
+They are also required to abide by
+  {% if page.carpentry == "swc" %}
+  Software Carpentry's
+  {% elsif page.carpentry == "dc" %}
+  Data Carpentry's
-  {% else %}
+  {% elsif page.carpentry == "lc" %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  Library Carpentry's
   {% endif %}
-  They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  <a href="{{site.swc_site}}/conduct.html">Code of Conduct</a>.
 </p>

 {% comment %}
   ACCESSIBILITY

   Modify the block below if there are any barriers to accessibility or special instructions.
 {% endcomment %}
 <p id="accessibility">
-  <strong>Accessibility:</strong>
-{% if online == "false" %}
-  We are committed to making this workshop accessible to everybody.
+  <strong>Accessibility:</strong> We are committed to making this workshop
+  accessible to everybody.
   The workshop organizers have checked that:
 </p>
 <ul>
   <li>The room is wheelchair / scooter accessible.</li>